My comments on my short story “Edmund”

 - the natural numbers, 0 1 2 3 4 5 and so on, equipped with the operations of addition and multiplication;

-- the structure of Euclidean 3‐space (an idealisation of the ordinary physical space around us), with its isometries of translation, rotation and reflection;
+- the structure of Euclidean 3‑space (an idealisation of the ordinary physical space around us), with its translations, rotations, reflections, uniform scalings, and compositions of these;

-- the chromatic musical scale, with its immensely rich harmonic structure of octaves, fifths and thirds, and all the symmetries of transposition.
+- the chromatic musical scale, with its immensely rich harmonic structure of octaves, fifths and thirds, its embedded diatonic scales, and all the symmetries of transposition.

 By way of complete contrast, my mind has not got native support for people.
 My mental module for conceiving of people is an add‐on, a learned extension.
 That is entirely characteristic of Asperger Syndrome.